 This plane is my favorite.
 It is the trainer version of an F-5 and to me, it just looks the way a jet fighter is supposed to look.
 I sure would love to go fast in one of these.

-Everyone has heard of the Skunk Works.
 The Skunk Works is a real place near Palmdale California.
 Some of you might recall they ran a turkey farm out in back of Palmdale.
+The Skunk Works was not Area 51.
+Area 51 is for testing highly secret aircraft.
+The Skunk Works is where engineers designed and developed the airplanes.
 Many top-secret projects were developed there.
 Three of those projects touched me personally: The SR-71; The U-2; and the P-80.
 I worked on all three of them and even got to fly a T-33 which—-as everybody knows—-is the trainer version of a P-80.
 There's a story about my flight somewhere below.

-Anyway, Skunk Works got it's name because it was next to a plastic factory and it stunk pretty bad.
-Making plastic—-apparently—-involves some pretty bad odors.
+Anyway, Skunk Works got it's name because it was set up next to a plastic factory and it stunk pretty bad.
 If you have any interest, I highly recommend watching The Lead Developer Skunkworks video.
-I found it to be well-researched and even taught me a few things I never knew about the Skunk Works.
+I found it to be well-researched and even I learned things I never knew.

-Kelly Johnson is the engineer who created the Skunk works and designed the SR-71; U-2; and P-80.
+Kelly Johnson is the engineer who designed the SR-71; U-2; and P-80.
 It might be worth noting that Kelly Johnson is on record claiming to have seen an Unidentified Flying Object once.

 After two and a half years at Beale The Air Force offered me a tour at Hickam.
 For those of you who don't know, Hickam is right next to Pearl Harbor Naval Base.
 They told me I would have to extend my enlistment another two years to take the assignment.
 I would no longer be working on the SR-71 but, I'd be in Hawaii.
 It was a difficult decision.
 I took the orders and my responsibilities became to maintain JC-130H Satellite Catchers; HH53 helicopters; and T-33 Shooting Stars.